saanvishashikiran/PolynomialCalculator/README.md

 ## Instructions for compiling and running code:

 - Compile by typing "make" into the command line and hitting enter
-- Run code by typing "./a.out" into the command line and hitting enter.
+- Run code by typing "./a.out" into the command line and hitting enter

 ## Supported Commands